-[Schedule 6 inserted in Gazette 2 Feb 1996 p.
-392-3; amended in Gazette 24 Jun 1997 p.
-2977; 3 Jul 1998 p.
-3581; 30 Jun 2000 p.
-3398; 13 Dec 2002 p.
-5794-5; 15 Jun 2004 p.
-2023-4; 23 Aug 2005 p.
-3907-8.]
+[Part 4 inserted in Gazette 2 Feb 1996 p.
+394.]

 Notes

-1 This is a compilation of the Western Australian Meat Industry Authority Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 February 2006 of the Western Australian Meat Industry Authority Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table